wootfish/theseus.dht/docs/draft.md

 The `tags` optional argument should map to a list of desired tags for the submitted data.
 Only [a couple tags are currently supported](#data-tags).
 If unsupported tags are requested, the query should not fail: instead, the queried peer should just populate the corresponding value fields with empty bytestrings.

-The `t` optional argument allows the querier to request a storage duration for their data.
+The `d` optional argument allows the querier to request a storage duration for their data.
 This may or may not be honored, at the query recipient's discretion.
 The recommended behavior is to set data storage durations as the minimum of this key's value (if given) and some internally-computed default duration.

+The response will contain a key `d` mapping the duration, in seconds, for which this peer promises to store the given data.

+If tags are requested, the assigned tag values will be returned as well, keyed by `tags`.

+Note that this provides a way for peers to discover their public IPs and/or ports: The query `{"addr": <any valid address>, "data": "", "tags": ["ip", "port"], "d": 0}` will return `{"d": 0, "tags": [<querying peer's public IP>, <querying peer's cnxn port>]}`.

-Arguments: `{"addr": "<20-byte address>", "data": <bytes>, "tags": ["tag1", "tag2"], "sybil": <bool>}`
+Arguments: `{"addr": <20-byte address>, "data": <bytes>, "tags": ["tag1", "tag2"], "sybil": <bool>, "d": <int>}`

-Response: `{"t": 99999}`
+Response: `{"d": 99999, "tags": ["<tag value bytes>", ...]}`

 ### info